Minute and second of arc: Astronomy

-The arcsecond is also often used to describe small astronomical angles such as the angular diameters of planets (e.g. the angular diameter of Venus which varies between 10″ and 60″); the proper motion of stars; the separation of components of binary star systems; and parallax, the small change of position of a star or solar system body as the Earth revolves about the Sun.
+The arcsecond is also often used to describe small astronomical angles such as the angular diameters of planets (e.g. the angular diameter of Venus which varies between 10″ and 60″); the proper motion of stars; the separation of components of binary star systems; and parallax, the small change of position of a star or Solar System body as the Earth revolves about the Sun.
 These small angles may also be written in milliarcseconds (mas), or thousandths of an arcsecond.
 The unit of distance called the parsec, abbreviated from the parallax angle of one arc second, was developed for such parallax measurements.
 The distance from the Sun to a celestial object is the reciprocal of the angle, measured in arcseconds, of the object's apparent movement caused by parallax.

-The European Space Agency's astrometric satellite Gaia, launched in 2013, can approximate star positions to 7 microarcseconds (µas).
+The European Space Agency's astrometric satellite Gaia, launched in 2013, can approximate star positions to 7 microarcseconds (μas).

 Apart from the Sun, the star with the largest angular diameter from Earth is R Doradus, a red giant with a diameter of 0.05″.
-Because of the effects of atmospheric blurring, ground-based telescopes will smear the image of a star to an angular diameter of about 0.5″; in poor conditions this increases to 1.5″ or even more.
+Because of the effects of atmospheric blurring, ground-based telescopes will smear the image of a star to an angular diameter of about 0.5″; in poor conditions. this increases to 1.5″ or even more.
 The dwarf planet Pluto has proven difficult to resolve because its angular diameter is about 0.1″.
+Techniques exist for improving seeing on the ground.
+Adaptive optics, for example, can produce images around 0.05″ on a 10 m class telescope.

 Space telescopes are not affected by the Earth's atmosphere but are diffraction limited.
 For example, the Hubble Space Telescope can reach an angular size of stars down to about 0.1″.
-Techniques exist for improving seeing on the ground.
-Adaptive optics, for example, can produce images around 0.05″ on a 10 m class telescope.

 Cartography

 Minutes (′) and seconds (″) of arc are also used in cartography and navigation.
-At sea level one minute of arc along the equator equals exactly one geographical mile along the Earth's equator or approximately 1 nmi.
+At sea level. one minute of arc along the equator equals exactly one geographical mile (not to be confused with international mile or statute mile) along the Earth's equator or approximately 1 nmi.
 A second of arc, one sixtieth of this amount, is roughly 30 m.
 The exact distance varies along meridian arcs or any other great circle arcs because the figure of the Earth is slightly oblate (bulges a third of a percent at the equator).